Skip to main content

 Questions We Hear

-We're a mid-size manufacturer — can we justify the cost of security governance? +
+We're a mid-size manufacturer — can we justify the cost of security support? +

 Our IT team handles our cybersecurity — why do we need more? +

 Your IT team manages your corporate network and business systems.
-But operational technology security, intellectual property protection, supply chain risk governance, and customer compliance requirements are governance functions that extend beyond traditional IT.
-When a ransomware attack moves from your email server to your production line, the response requires coordinated governance across IT, OT, operations, and leadership — not just IT troubleshooting.
+But operational technology, IP protection, supply chain oversight, and customer compliance requirements sit outside that remit.
+When ransomware moves from your email server to the production line, the response needs coordinated decisions across IT, OT, operations, and leadership — not just IT troubleshooting.

 We haven't been targeted — why invest in security now? +

 Manufacturing is the most-attacked sector globally for ransomware, with attacks surging 61% year-on-year.
-Threat actors target manufacturers because operational disruption creates immediate pressure to pay ransoms, and intellectual property has high resale value.
-The Mercury IT attack demonstrated that even NZ organisations that think they are not targets can be compromised through their supply chain.
+Attackers target manufacturers because production disruption creates immediate pressure to pay, and IP has high resale value.
+The Mercury IT attack demonstrated that even NZ organisations that think they're not targets can be compromised through their supply chain.

 What about our operational technology — can you assess OT security risks? +

 Yes.
-Our assessments cover both IT and OT environments.
-We conduct structured OT risk assessments that identify vulnerabilities in production systems, SCADA controllers, and industrial IoT without disrupting operations.
-The focus is on practical compensating controls, network segmentation strategies, and governance frameworks that account for the reality of legacy systems that cannot be patched.
+Our assessments cover both IT and OT.
+We run structured OT risk assessments that identify vulnerabilities in production systems, SCADA controllers, and industrial sensors without disrupting operations.
+The focus is on practical compensating controls, network segmentation, and ownership structures that account for the reality of legacy systems that can't be patched.